By Tooth And Claw Dragons

 Classification: naturally wingless Aethyrian dragon.
 Location: abroad in Aethyr, in tribes or clans spread across the continents.

-Aethyrian drakes are dragons born naturally without wings, on four legs.
+Aethyrian drakes are dragons born naturally without wings, on four legs, crafted from residual Aether and Nether magics once the gods were done creating the first Aethyrians.
 Very closely related to true Aethyrian dragons, they are capable of utilizing all Aether and Nether 'elements', and share many commonalities with their brethren such as elemental features, colors and magics.
 However, they are only able to manipulate these from energy and the world around them, and are incapable of summoning their magic as a breath weapon in any degree.

 The magic colors are virtually the same as their dragon counterparts.
 All Aethyrian drakes have elemental markings and attributes that show what magic they control, and are similarly limited to a single power.
 Generally, their magical affinity will be lower in base power than true Aethyrian westerns, but gifted individuals who train dedicatedly may match or exceed their cousins' strength.